stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 * Access an improved topology view that encompasses the new application resource definitions, including channels, subscriptions, and placement rules.
 * View a the logs tab for applications to view logs for each application resource.
 * When IBM Cloud Event Management is enabled, you can use that service to view incident reports.
-* When IBM Cloud App Management is installed, you can open that service from the {{site.data.keyword.gui}} to access visualized golden signals and other monitoring data to view more information about the status and performance of your subscriptions and applications.
+* When IBM Cloud App Management is installed, you can open that service from the console to access visualized golden signals and other monitoring data to view more information about the status and performance of your subscriptions and applications.
 * When Grafana is installed, you can open the Grafana dashboard for your applications from the applications dashboard to monitor your applications.
 * Add and edit channels, subscriptions, placement rules, and applications from different views and pages.

   **Note:** The application dashboard shows only the application resources that use the new custom resource definitions.
 Application resources that are based on the definitions that were used for previous versions of {{site.data.keyword.mcm_notm}} are not displayed.
 You can migrate your older style application resources to use the new definitions and have your resources display in the {{site.data.keyword.gui_short}}.

-For more information, see [Managing applications with the {{site.data.keyword.gui}}](managing_apps_console.md).
+For more information, see [Managing applications with the console](managing_apps_console.md).